 Now to the more technical details: People who are stressed or anxious are actually chronically under-breathing, because stressed people breathe shortly and shallowly, and often even unconsciously hold their breath.
 By extending your inhale to a count of four, you are forcing yourself to take in more oxygen, allowing the oxygen to affect your bloodstream by holding your breath for seven seconds, and then emitting carbon dioxide from your lungs by exhaling steadily for eight seconds.
 The technique will effectively slow your heart rate and increase oxygen in your bloodstream, and may even make you feel slightly lightheaded, which contributes to the mild sedative-like effect.
 It will instantly relax your heart, mind and overall central nervous system because you are controlling the breath versus continuing to breathe short, shallow gasps of air.

-Mindful breathing practices have been a part of yoga and Eastern wellness modalities for centuries, but aren’t as popular in Western culture.
-The most well-known champion of the 4-7-8 breathing technique is Harvard-educated Dr. Andrew Weil, who is based in the U.S. He is somewhat responsible for the prevalence that the technique does have amongst integrative medicine practitioners, yogis, and those in search of stress reduction and overall relaxation.
+Mindful breathing practices have been a part of yoga and Eastern wellness modalities for centuries, but they aren't as popular in Western culture.
+The most well-known champion of the 4-7-8 breathing technique is Harvard-educated Dr. Andrew Weil, who is based in the U.S. He is somewhat responsible for the prevalence that the technique does have amongst integrative medicine practitioners, yogis and those in search of stress reduction and overall relaxation.